spring-guides/gs-accessing-data-jpa/README.md

 import java.util.List;

-import org.springframework.data.jpa.repository.JpaRepository;
+import org.springframework.data.repository.CrudRepository;

-public interface CustomerRepository extends JpaRepository<Customer, Long> {
+public interface CustomerRepository extends CrudRepository<Customer, Long> {

     List<Customer> findByLastName(String lastName);
 }
 ```

-`CustomerRepository` extends the `JpaRepository` interface.
-The type of entity and ID that it works with,`Customer` and `Long`, are specified in the generic parameters on `JpaRepository`.
-By extending `JpaRepository`, `CustomerRepository` inherits several methods for working with `Customer` persistence, including methods for saving, deleting, and finding `Customer` entities.
+`CustomerRepository` extends the `CrudRepository` interface.
+The type of entity and ID that it works with,`Customer` and `Long`, are specified in the generic parameters on `CrudRepository`.
+By extending `CrudRepository`, `CustomerRepository` inherits several methods for working with `Customer` persistence, including methods for saving, deleting, and finding `Customer` entities.

 Spring Data JPA also allows you to define other query methods by simply declaring their method signature.
 In the case of `CustomerRepository`, this is shown with a `findByLastName()` method.